ElliotGarbus/SY300Panel/README.md

 **Windows installation directions are at the bottom of this file.**

+NOTE: The current version works fine on Win7.  **Do not install on Win10 at this time.**  I hope to have this resolved in a few days.
+(Date of this statement is 12/1/2018)

 The SY300Panel is an application that puts all of the controls for the wave/pitch, filter/amp and LFO's on one screen.
 The delay in switching between these 3 screens in the Boss Tone Studio was the key motivation for creating this application.

 The application can operate stand-alone, but it is designed to work with the Tone Studio, not replace it.